PaulBatchelor/Soundpipe/util/style_guide.md

 If you are doing something necessarily clever, make a comment about it.

 If some of your code has bad hacks out of desperation, make a comment about it.
 It's okay, we all have done it before, but note that this will need to be fixed eventually.
+Feel free to mention that you would like some help in your pull-request.

 If you are using DSP code or algorithms from someone else, keep it in the header of the .c file.
 There are several ported Csound opcodes you can use as reference (metro is a good example).